AU-BCE-EE/Pedersen-2025-MAG/README.md

 Repository contains data and data treatment related to NH3 emissions after field application of digestates, and associated data such as slurry surface pH and infiltration.

-The data is presented in two manuscripts:
+The data is presented in two manuscripts in preparation:

 A: Pedersen, J., Hafner, S. D., Romio, C., Pacholski, A. S. Evaluation of application and treatment options for reducing ammonia emissions after field-applied slurry digestate.
 In preparation, February 2025.